Hoe and Worthing Archive: Spring Farm

 enclosure map

 On the 1811 Enclosure map, Spring Farm is just below No. 42, marked Hickleton (tinted red).
-Abraham Hickleton owned it, but not the adjacent land, No. 43, probably still part of the wider common but awarded to Sir John Lombe, of Great Melton, in the Enclosure.
-If Hickleton had been using that ground for his sustenance, he would have had to have rented it from then on.
-He died, aged ninety, in 1822 in the 'House of Industry' – Gressenhall Workhouse.
-Local farmer Richard Mitchell seems to have acquired it on Hickleton's death and by the 1840s, the farm belonged to Lombe.
+Abraham Hickleton owned it, but not the adjacent land, No. 43.
+If Hickleton had been using that ground, probably still part of the wider common, for his sustenance, he would have had to have rented it from then on as it was awarded to Sir John Lombe, of Great Melton, in the Enclosure.
+Hickleton sold the house to local farmer Richard Mitchell in 1820.

 [Courtesy of Norfolk Record Office C/Sca/2/243]